karmek-k/karmek-k/README.md

 #### Finished

 - [Remind Me](https://github.com/karmek-k/remind-me) - A web service that allows for reminding/notifying users via various channels (currently only Discord is supported).
 Users can create *reminders* that are triggerred by *reminder jobs* - scheduled jobs that start every day, at a designated hour and minute.
-As for now, the GraphQL API is complete and I'm working on the Next.js frontend, feel free to set up an environment with `docker-compose` and introspect the API with a GraphQL client like Insomnia!
+As for now, the GraphQL API is complete and I'm working on the Next.js frontend, feel free to set up an environment with `docker-compose` and introspect the API with a GraphQL client like [Insomnia](https://insomnia.rest/)!
-  * *TypeScript, Apollo Server (Express-based), Bull, GraphQL, TypeGraphQL, PostgreSQL, Redis, Docker*
+  * Backend - *TypeScript, Apollo Server, Bull, GraphQL, TypeGraphQL, TypeORM, PostgreSQL, Redis, Docker*
+  * Frontend - *TypeScript, Apollo Client, Next.js, Tailwind CSS*
+- [react-node-assignment](https://github.com/karmek-k/react-node-assignment) - This is a full-stack todo list, I created it as a recruitment assignment.
+Allows for generating a huge amount of tasks in order to demonstrate API pagination.
+  * Backend - *TypeScript, Express.js, TypeORM, Docker*
+  * Frontend - *TypeScript, Next.js, Material-UI*
 - [TinyReader](https://github.com/karmek-k/tinyreader) - A simple self-hosted RSS reader written in Symfony.
 Supports automatic article reloading, multiple users and includes an admin panel.
   * *PHP, Symfony, PostgreSQL, nginx, Docker*
 - [Mijikasa](https://github.com/karmek-k/mijikasa) - Link shortener.
 Includes hCaptcha support to prevent spamming and several automatic tests.
 [Click here for a demo](https://mijikasa.herokuapp.com/).